 This fillet boasts the deep flavour you'd expect from outdoor reared grass fed beef.
 And better still, because it's grass fed, it's naturally leaner than corn-fed beef, so it's a healthier option.

+Grill, or fry in minutes, for a really special but extra-quick meal.
 Always allow steak to rest for 15 minutes at room temperature before cooking.

-Delivered vacuum packed.
+Delivered in a vacuum pack

 Chill it, trim it and slice it.

 There's a very thin cord of sinew that needs removing first.

 The centre cut is the prime part of the fillet, slice into steaks or roast whole for Chateaubriand.